oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

 ---------------------------------

 As you have seen in the previous section we are using the `setBlockTheme` action in our layout update file.
 This is the block theme responsible for defining how layout blocks are rendered.
 Let's define some of the blocks in `Resources/views/layouts/first_theme/default.html.twig` file.
+Also you can use relative path for block theme like `default.html.twig`, or just use `~` if name of block theme and layout update is the same.

 ```twig
 {% block _page_container_widget %}